kdheepak/panvimdoc/doc/panvimdoc.md

 abc{xyz}                               Docstring for abc {xyz}.
 ```

-Notice that the tag `*projectName-abc*` is generated for you:
+Notice that the tag `*projectName-abc*` is generated for you.

-Additionally, content in square brackets `[...]` is also dropped for creating the tag name.
+Additionally, content in square brackets `[...]` is dropped for creating the tag name.

 The heading `### :[range]Command` becomes the tag `*projectName-:Command*`.

+You can also use `{doc=AdditionalTag}` to generate one additional tag for each header.

 See following headings as examples: